mmudit01/mmudit01/README.md

 **Talking about Personal Stuffs:**

 - 🌱 I’m currently learning Finacial Markets and Fintech  , Data Structures and Algorithms
-- 🤔 I’m looking to help with App Development;
+- 🤔 I’m looking to help with App Development
-- 💬 Ask me about anything, I am happy to help;
+- 💬 Ask me about anything, I am happy to help
-- 📫 How to reach me: mmudit01@gmail.com;
+- 📫 How to reach me: mmudit01@gmail.com
 - ⚡ Fun fact: I love to travel specially on bikes.